AydenLamp/example-lean-assignment/README.md

    - The **Lean 4 VS Code extension** automatically installed
    - All dependencies (including Mathlib) fetched and cached

    Open the `Basic.lean` file in the `HomeworkExample/` folder to begin.
+Wait for the yellow bar on the left side to go away (this signals that the file is processing).
 If the Lean 4 Infoview panel is not already open, click the ∀ icon at the top of your screen and select **Infoview: Toggle**.

    > **Note:** The first time you open the container, you may see an error on the `import` statement in `Basic.lean`.
 To resolve this, click the blue **Restart File** button at the bottom of the Infoview panel.